Learning Long Range Dependencies on Graphs via Random Walks: Experiments

 \section{Experiments}

-In this section, we evaluate NeuralWalker versus several SOTA models on a diverse set of 19 benchmark datasets.
-We also analyze different components of our model architecture to identify what drives the performance.
+In this section, we compare NeuralWalker to several SOTA models on a diverse set of 19 benchmark datasets. {Furthermore, we provide a detailed ablation study on components of our model}.
 Appendix~\ref{app:sec:exp} provides more details about the experimental setup, datasets, runtime, and additional results.